 Preheat your oven to 375 degrees F.

+1. Fill a large baking dish with about an inch of water.
+Cut the spaghetti squash in half.
+Use a metal spoon to scoop the seeds out of each squash half.
 Prick each half three or four times with a fork and place the halves, cut-side down, in the baking dish with water.
 Bake for about 45 minutes.

 While that's working, start on the rest of the dish.